Artificial Intelligence, what is the real danger?

 But there is a danger.

-The native between the West's commitment to individual rights and the need for national security, tend to override civil liberties in times of heightened geopolitical tensions.
+The inherent conflict between the West's commitment to individual rights and the need for national security tends to trump civil liberties in times of heightened geopolitical tensions.

 The current version of the AI Act, for example, gives the European Commission the power to ban practices such as predictive policing, but with various exceptions for national security, defense and any military uses.